Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-It's funny because I almost have a third perspective on that.
+It's funny because I almost have a i a third a perspective on that.
 I think sometimes it is okay to ask a question you already know the answer to because it may be helpful for that person to put that answer in their own words.
 And there may be something in that answer that you already know that you didn't think about in that particular way or a way in which that perspective was shared that's helpful for the project overall.
-So I think you can go one of

 Speaker

-many ways with that.
-But I do find it can be helpful to, whether as a opening question, something a little more softball, just to get the conversation going, ask something that you probably already have an awareness of what that answer will be, just to give that person the opportunity to frame it in their own way.
+Ask something that you're probably already have an awareness of what that answer will be just to give that person the opportunity to frame it in their own way.

 00:16:21